Date published: 2022-12-09

 Use family photos or pictures of places with special meaning to create a fun puzzle your older adult can put together again and again.

-- Shutterfly – from $33, variety of photo layouts (check for holiday deals!)
+• Shutterfly – from $24, from 60 pieces and up, variety of photo layouts (check site for coupon deals)

-- Portrait Puzzles – from $35, comes in a variety of sizes & number of pieces
+• Portrait Puzzles – from $35, a variety of sizes & number of pieces

 5) Digital photo frames

 A digital photo frame is a wonderful way for older adults to easily view family photos.
-Some even allow you to add photos via email or through a mobile app.
+Many allow trusted family and friends to add photos via email or through a mobile app.

 7 gifts that entertain and engage